City-of-Helsinki/helfi-hakuvahti/README.md

   - SMTP settings for email sending (https://mailpit.docker.so/ should work with docker),
   - [ATV integration](https://github.com/City-of-Helsinki/atv)
     - Make sure the `ATV_API_KEY` is set, otherwise the local Hakuvahti cannot connect to ATV and will trigger an error.
-  - Subscription days, etc settings
+- Configure site-specific settings in `conf/` directory (see Configuration section below)
 - `make up` to build and start the docker
   - hakuvahti should be available to Docker containers through Rekry docker network (easier to run with drupal dockers) but running locally recommended for development.
 - `make down`to tear down the environment